universalbit-dev/universalbit-dev/blockchain/digibyte/readme.md

 ---

 ### Notes:

-- Replace all instances of `bitcoin` with `digibyte` in the filenames, configuration paths, and binary references.
+- Replace all instances of `bitcoin` with `digibyte` in filenames, configuration paths, and binary references.
 - Ensure Digibyte-specific commands, binaries, and configuration details are correctly updated.

+---